-Andrew James Romine...married to Kathryn and has one daughter: Adalynn...Played baseball at Arizona State University from 2005-07 is a 2004 graduate of Trabuco Hills High School in Mission Viejo, Calif...Was selected by the Phillies in the 36th round of the June 2004 draft but did not sign...Father, Kevin, played six major-league seasons with Boston…brother, Austin, is currently with Detroit after playing with the Yankees from 2011-19 and signed with Chicago-NL in January 2021.
+Andrew James Romine...married to Kathryn and has one daughter, Adalynn...played baseball at Arizona State University from 2005-07...is a 2004 graduate of Trabuco Hills High School in Mission Viejo, CA...was selected by the Phillies in the 36th round of the June 2004 draft but did not sign...father, Kevin, played six major-league seasons with Boston from 1985-91...brother, Austin, played for New York-AL from 2011-19 and signed with Chicago-NL in January 2021.

 Spent the entire season with Class AAA Lehigh Valley after signing with Philadelphia as a free agent on 1/11...Hit .304 (58-191) in home games, .321 (27-84) in day games and .333 (26-78) over 21 April games...Batted .333 (39-117) with RISP, .366 (15-41) with RISP/two outs and .322 (64-199) with runners on base...Appeared in 45 games at shortstop, 20 in center field, 17 at third base, seven at first and five at second…went 12-37 (.405) as the designated hitter...Made two pitching appearances: 7/18 at Gwinnett and 8/23 vs. Scranton/Wilkes Barre...Went 4-6 with two homers and four RBI on 4/13 at Rochester...Recorded a 12-game hitting streak from 4/19-5/2, going 18-48 (.375) with two doubles and five RBI.